chriiiish/serverless-deployment-demo/README.md

 This project creates:
 * A API backend (unauthenticated)
-* A single-page web application deployed to CloudFront
+* A single-page web application that requests responses from the API This demonstrates (live) how the deployment is actually running

 **To Get Started, check out the Front-End and Back-End folders**